 “We are extremely anxious to support young moms in their efforts to attain educational success, says Eileen Bailey, founder, and president of Shalom Bayit Foundation.
 Obtaining educational success frequently results in a domino-effect and helps young teenage mothers re-gain control of their lives.”

 Note From The Founder

-Shalom Bayit Foundation, Inc. (SBF) was created to help first time expectant teens/young mothers that have nowhere else to turn.
+Shalom Bayit Foundation, Inc. (SBF) was created to help first-time expectant teens/young mothers that have nowhere else to turn.
 Thus far we have been assisting pregnant teens/young mothers for quite a few years.
-Providing them with the much needed resources, help, love they may not have found on their own, to #helpthemhelpthemselves; to be able to keep moving forward in their life and become the best parent they can be to their child(ren).
+Providing them with the much-needed resources, help, love they may not have found on their own, to #helpthemhelpthemselves; to be able to keep moving forward in their lives and become the best parent they can be to their child(ren).

 With the many programs available Shalom Bayit Foundation, Inc.’s most important attribute is to walk with these pregnant teens/young mothers every step of the way until they are confident to stretch out on their own.

 Our vision is to place an SBF House/Village in every state of the United States and every country around the world.

 With your assistance we can do this; together we can help change the course of the world.

 Please donate so we may continue to open the doors to success for these young ladies.

 Help us officially open the doors and keep them open.